tsuriga/fawwa/README.md

 ## Usage

 1. Change the configurations to your liking by overwriting _default.yaml_ values in your own _config/local.yaml_ as needed.
+2. Run `npm run unpack-dict`.
-2. Configure your reverse proxy for the app if you like.
+3. Configure your reverse proxy for the app if you like.
-3. Run `npm start`.
+4. Run `npm start`.

 See [Sources](#sources) and _config/default.yaml_ file for more information on available features and options.